status-im/nimbus-eth2/docs/the_nimbus_book/src/intro.md

 In a sentence, Nimbus aims to be an ethereum client for resource-restricted devices.

-Because we believe that the largest deployment of Ethereum will be on embedded systems, Nimbus is being designed to perform well on IoT and personal mobile devices, including older smartphones with resource-restricted hardware.
+Because we believe that the largest deployment of Ethereum will be on embedded systems, Nimbus is being designed to perform well on IoT and personal mobile devices, including older smartphones with resource-restriced hardware.

 Although Nimbus will support full and archival nodes, its main implementation will be as a light client, with a focus on Proof of Stake and sharding.

-All our code is open source; we encourage you to keep track of our activity at [github.com/status-im/nimbus](https://github.com/status-im/nimbus)).
+All our code is open source; we encourage you to keep track of our activity on [GitHub](https://github.com/status-im/nimbus).
 You can also keep up to date with our progress through the [Nimbus blog](https://our.status.im/tag/nimbus/).

 ## Get in touch

 Need help with anything?
-Join us on [Status](https://join.status.im/nimbus-general) and [Discord](https://discord.gg/9dWwPnG)!
+Join us on [Status](https://join.status.im/nimbus-general) and [Discord](https://discord.gg/9dWwPnG).

 ## Disclaimer